 She was born to do what she loved doing, and although she was born into poverty, managed to accomplish all her dreams through hard work and dedication.
 She wasn't born with silver spoon in her mouth yet died leaving treasure boxes of gold and silver in the hearts and souls of several people around the world.

 She was banned from the land of her birth but that did not stop her.
 Why?
 Because, the entire world became her homeland.

 "I always wanted to leave home.
 I never knew they were going to stop me from coming back.
 Maybe, if I knew, I never would have left.
 It is kind of painful to be away from everything that you've ever known.
 Nobody will know the pain of exile until you are in exile.
 No matter where you go, there are times when people show you kindness and love, and there are times when they make you know that you are with them but not of them.
 That's when it hurts".

 Miriam Makeba was the first female to popularize African music around the globe.
-Miriam Makeba even performed at John F Kennedy's (the 35th President of the United States 1961-1963) birthday party in 1962.
-Miriam performed with great world known artists such as Harry Belafonte, Paul Simon and Hugh Masekela (Masekela was Miriam's first husband).
-Other husbands included Stokely Carmichael, a leading member of the American Black Panther movement.
+Miriam Makeba even performed at John F. Kennedy's (the 35th President of the United States 1961-1963) birthday party in 1962.
+Miriam performed with great well known artists such as Harry Belafonte, Paul Simon and Hugh Masekela.
+Hugh Masekela was Miriam Makeba's first husband.
+Miriam, later on in life, married Stokely Carmichael, a leading member of the American Black Panther movement.